Boilers are vital vessels with multiple industrial and household applications. Their primary function is to generate steam.

 The Total Pump Discharge Pressure must be more than:

-The pressure needed by the steam distribution system is referred to as the system pressure.
+The pressure needed by the steam distribution system is called the system pressure.

 Economizer